crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

-=== XML & Google News Sitemap Feeds ===
+=== XML Sitemap & Google News Feeds ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed&item_number=3%2e8&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8&lc=us
-Tags: xml sitemap, news sitemap, sitemap.xml, Google, Google News, Yahoo, Bing, Live, MSN, seo, wpmu, feed, qtranslate, xlanguage
-Requires at least: 2.6
+Tags: xml sitemap, news sitemap, sitemap.xml, multisite, Google, Google News, Yahoo, Bing, Live, MSN, seo, wpmu, feed Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.5.1
-Stable tag: 3.9.2
+Stable tag: 4.0.1

-Feeds that comply with the XML and Google News Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
+Feeds that comply with the XML Sitemap and Google News protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
+Multi-Site and Multi-Lingual compatible!

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
-It is Multi-Site and Multi-Lingual compatible and there are no options to be set nor file or dir access rights to be tampered with.
+It is Multi-Site and **Polylang** compatible and there are no files created.
+Some new options under the Privacy settings on **Settings > Reading** allow control over the sitemaps, which post and taxonomy types are included and any additional robots.txt rules.

-Site owners will not be bothered with complicated settings unlike with other XML Sitemap plugins.
-XML Sitemap values like ChangeFreq and URL Priority are auto-calculated based on post update age and comment activity.
+You or site owners on your Multi-site network will not be bothered with complicated settings like other XML Sitemap plugins.
+XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.

 The feeds become instantly available: One XML Sitemap on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
 And one Google News Sitemap on yourblogurl.tld/sitemap-news.xml (or yourblogurl.tld/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemaps.

 Please read the FAQ's for info on how to get your articles listed on Google News.

-**Multi-Site compatible**

-**Compatible with caching plugins** like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the hungry, impatient (!) spiders.
-Read the FAQ's for WP Super Cache instructions.
+**Compatible with caching plugins** like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the hungry, impatient (!) spider.

-**qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
-Each language on your site will have its own XML Sitemap.

 **NOTES:**